nathanpillai/webapitest/README.md

 # ProductApi

-Please attach the Database Products.mdf in the Data folder into the MSSQl-Express edition.
+Please attach the Database Products.mdf in the Data folder into the MSSQL-Express edition.

 Update the Connection string in AppSettings.